Maple Sourcing Ltd.

 Financially, a fragmented supplier base leads directly to diluted purchasing power.
 When a company spreads its total spend across dozens of suppliers, each individual order tends to be smaller.
 This prevents the business from leveraging economies of scale.
 A supplier receiving a small, infrequent order has little incentive to offer preferential pricing.
 Conversely, a supplier who receives a large, consistent volume of business is far more motivated to offer volume discounts, better payment terms, and a higher level of service.
 By failing to concentrate its spend, a company with supplier sprawl is effectively leaving money on the table with every purchase order it places.

 Logistics and shipping costs also spiral out of control with a large vendor base, a particularly acute problem when sourcing from China.
 Managing numerous small shipments from various factories across different provinces is a logistical nightmare.
 It often results in a series of less-than-container-load (LCL) shipments, which are significantly more expensive on a per-unit basis than full-container-load (FCL) shipments.
 Furthermore, each separate shipment requires its own set of customs documentation, freight forwarding fees, and port charges, creating a compounding effect on total logistics costs.
 The complexity of tracking and managing these disparate shipments also increases the risk of delays, lost goods, and customs issues.
+Click for the difference between FCL and LCL container shipping.

 Perhaps the most damaging, albeit least tangible, cost is the inability to build deep, strategic partnerships.
 When a procurement team is stretched thin managing dozens of vendors, the relationships inevitably become shallow and purely transactional.
 There is simply not enough time or bandwidth to invest in building the trust, transparency, and collaborative spirit that define a true partnership.
 This transactional approach stifles innovation, as suppliers have no incentive to proactively share new designs, cost-saving ideas, or material advancements.
 It also cripples supply chain resilience.
 During times of market disruption—be it a raw material shortage or a spike in demand—suppliers will naturally prioritize the orders of their largest, most strategic customers.
 A business that is just one of a hundred small clients will find itself at the back of the line.
 The strategic cost of being a low-priority customer is immense and can threaten the very viability of the business during a crisis.
 Ultimately, the cumulative weight of these hidden costs makes a compelling case for a strategic shift toward a more focused and manageable supplier base.